takenobu-hs/pdf_bookmark_for_HandP/README.md

 The book is available for purchase from the following official website:
   * https://tatsu-zine.com/books/computer-architecture-6ed

-This PDF does not have bookmarks (outline) in the body content.
+This PDF does not have bookmarks (outline) in the body content as of Dec.
+2024.
 Therefore, you can add them using the data from this repository and following the step below.

 ## Disclaimer